snownontrace/snownontrace.github.io/microtubule-co-sedimentation-worm-extracts.md

 3. Transfer crude extract and spin at 20,000 g (for TLA100.3 this is equivalent to 21706 rpm, so I used 22 krpm) for 10 min at 2° C, DECEL = 5.
 (Save a LSS sample)

-4. Remove sup and pellet at 50,000 g (for TLA100.3 this is equivalent to 34321 rpm, so I used 34 krpm) for 20 min at 2° C.  Try to avoid any lipid and repellet if too cloudy.
+4. Remove sup and pellet at 50,000 g (for TLA100.3 this is equivalent to 34321 rpm, so I used 34 krpm) for 20 min at 2°C.  Try to avoid any lipid and repellet if too cloudy.
 (Save a HSS sample)

 5. Collect supe into a tube on ice.